florist-notes/aicore_s/notes/ai_workstation/components.md

 <b> Professional GPU (RTX) : </b> NVIDIA RTX A5500 <br />
 NVIDIAs Professional [RTX series](https://www.nvidia.com/en-gb/design-visualization/desktop-graphics/) are very powerful yet costly.
 Update: [RTX cards](https://www.nvidia.com/en-in/geforce/buy/).

+ + The A100, based on NVIDIA’s Ampere architecture, is designed specifically for data centers and high-performance deep learning tasks.
+With up to 80 GB of HBM2e memory and multi-instance GPU (MIG) technology, the A100 is exceptionally powerful for massive workloads.
+It also supports NVLink, which enhances data transfer speed between multiple GPUs, making it ideal for large-scale AI model training.

++ The H100, NVIDIA’s next-generation GPU, is based on the Hopper architecture and further improves performance with faster memory and higher Tensor core efficiency, making it suitable for even more complex AI and machine learning applications.

 <img src="img/ampere_gpu.jpg" width=49%><a> </a><img src="img/a5500.png" width=50%>
 <br /><br />